-Beyond the Bar, Katharine plays as a second row forward for the women’s first XV at Haringey RFC.
-She also sings as a soprano with the London Symphony Chorus, performing at international venues in the UK and Europe, including as a soloist for the LSC’s Symphonic Odysseys touring concert in June 2017.
+Beyond the Bar, Katharine sings as a soprano with the London Symphony Chorus, performing at international venues in the UK and Europe, including as a soloist for the LSC’s Symphonic Odysseys touring concert in June 2017.
+She is also a keen rugby union fan and played for Haringey RFC until she retired from the sport in 2019.

 Commercial & Chancery